 Submit support requests and browse self-service resources.

-Companies of all sizes are relying on APIs to ignite their digital transformation.
-This unlocks new value by exposing their capabilities to an ecosystem of developers and partners.
+Companies of all sizes are relying on APIs to ignite their digital transformation or take it to the next level.
+APIs have the power to unlock new business value by making data and functionality available to an ecosystem of developers and partners.

-API documentation is technical content that documents the API.
-It includes instructions on how to effectively use and integrate the API.
-It also provides updates on the API’s lifecycle such as new versions or retirement.
-Some aspects of API documentation can be generated automatically via Swagger or other documents.
+API documentation is technical content that describes the API in detail.
+It includes instructions on how to effectively use and integrate the API, with an emphasis on any security constraints.
+It also provides updates with regard to the API’s lifecycle such as new versions or impending retirement.
+Some aspects of API documentation, in particular the functional interface, can be generated automatically using Swagger, OAS or similar specifications.

-Once those APIs are published, API documentation makes sure another party (both internally and externally) know what to do with it.
+Once an API is published, API documentation makes sure another party (both internally and externally) knows what it can be used for and how it should be used.

 Think of API documentation as a reference manual that has all of the information you need to work with the API.
 It tells the developer/partner/consumer everything that is possible with the API, and how to get started.